 If you’re looking to break out of the pumpkin pie box, I highly recommend trying out this healthy pumpkin cake with applesauce.
 This isn’t just any old cake, though — it’s a mouthwatering pumpkin pudding cake that also happens to be super easy to prepare!

-Picture a warm gooey pumpkin spice flavoured cake with a layer of pumpkin pudding sauce and crunchy pecan topping.
-Top it up with a little vanilla ice cream or whipped cream, and you’ve got one delicious fall dessert.
+Picture a warm gooey pumpkin spice flavored cake with a layer of pumpkin pudding sauce and crunchy pecan topping.
+Top it up with a little vanilla ice cream or whipped cream, and you’ve got one delicious fall dessert perfect for pumpkin season.

-If you’re looking for other pumpkin dessert recipes, check out this Easy Pumpkin Pie without Evaporated Milk or Pumpkin Balls!
+If you’re looking for other pumpkin dessert recipes, check out this Easy Pumpkin Pie without Evaporated Milk, Healthy Pumpkin Cheesecake Bites or Pumpkin Date Balls!

 - Unique: Most people expect pumpkin pie during the autumn season, but this pumpkin cake is such a tasty way to switch it up.
 It’s like lava cake meets pumpkin pie!

 - Easy: Simply mix together the dry ingredients and wet ingredients, sprinkle with the sugar and pecan topping, pour on the boiling water and pop in the oven!
-Such a simple dessert!
+Such a simple dessert and you probably already have all these simple ingredients on hand!

 Ingredient Notes

-- Whole-wheat pastry flour: Lends a softer and fluffier texture to baked goods and incorporates some extra nutrients since it contains both the bran and the germ, unlike all-purpose flour.
+- Whole-wheat pastry flour: Lends a softer and fluffier texture to baked goods and incorporates some extra nutrients to this easy recipe since it contains both the bran and the germ, unlike all-purpose flour.
 If you can’t find whole-wheat pastry flour, you can also mix half all purpose flour and half whole-wheat flour.

-- Coconut palm sugar: Has a similar texture to brown sugar but is slightly lower on the glycemic index which means less of a spike in blood sugar.
+- Coconut palm sugar: Has a similar texture to brown sugar but is slightly lower on the glycemic index, which means less of a spike in blood sugar.
+Perfect for a healthier option!

-- Spices: Cinnamon and nutmeg are used to incorporate a pumpkin pie flavour.
+- Spices: Cinnamon and nutmeg are classic cozy spices I like to use to incorporate a pumpkin pie flavor in this pumpkin recipe.
 You could also add ground ginger and cloves or sub in pumpkin pie spice instead.

-- Pumpkin puree: Provides moisture and that classic pumpkin flavour.
-Be sure to use 100% pure pumpkin puree and not pumpkin pie filling as the filling is significantly higher in sugar.
+- Pumpkin puree: Provides moisture and that classic pumpkin flavor.
+Be sure to use 100% pure pumpkin puree and not pumpkin pie filling, as the filling is significantly higher in sugar.

 - Milk: I typically use unsweetened almond milk for this cake, but you can also use regular milk or another plant-based milk alternative.

-- Applesauce: Adds some extra moisture and sweetness to the cake and is a good alternative for any eggs or oil.
+- Unsweetened applesauce: Adds some extra moisture and sweetness to the cake and is a good alternative for any eggs or oil.
 Use unsweetened store-bought or homemade applesauce.

 - Preheat oven to 350 degrees.
 Spray an 8-inch baking dish with cooking spray (preferably a dish with higher sides).

-- In a medium sized bowl, mix flour, baking powder, salt, coconut sugar and spices until combined.
+- In a large bowl, mix flour, baking powder, salt, coconut sugar and spices until combined.
 Set aside.

 - In a smaller bowl, stir pumpkin, milk, applesauce and vanilla together.
 Pour wet ingredients into dry ingredients and stir together.
 It should form a thick batter.